HyacinthBots/LilyBot/docs/installation-guide.md

 TEST_GUILD_ID=GUILD_ID
 TEST_GUILD_CHANNEL=CHANNEL_ID
-GITHUB_OAUTH=GITHUB_OAUTH_TOKEN or null if you don't want GitHub commands SENTRY_DSN=SENTRY_DSN or null if you don't want sentry integration
+GITHUB_OAUTH=GITHUB_OAUTH_TOKEN or null if you don't want GitHub commands JDBC_URL=jdbc:sqlite:<path to where the database should go> This is optional and defaults to ./data in the root directory.
+SENTRY_DSN=SENTRY_DSN or null if you don't want sentry integration
 ```